petergardfjall/garminexport/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/garminexport)

 # About

-`garminexport` is both a library and a utility script for downloading/backing up [Garmin Connect](http://connect.garmin.com/) activities to a local disk.
+`garminexport` is both a library and a tool for downloading/backing up [Garmin Connect](http://connect.garmin.com/) activities to a local disk.

 The main utility script is called `garmin-backup` and performs incremental backups of your Garmin account to a local directory.
 The first time